aravpopli/aravpopli/README.md

 - Hi!
 My name is Arav and I'm a first year computer science and statistics student at Purdue University.
-- My current academic interests include everything ML and stats.
+- My current academic interests include everything ML, cybersecurity, and stats.
-- I'm an avid startup and quantitative trading enthusiast and I'm looking to pursue a career in either of those fields
+- I'm an avid cyber, ML, and quant trading enthusiast and I'm looking to pursue a career in any of those fields
 - Feel free to contact me at popli@purdue.edu!

 <!---